mikaelvesavuori/acmecorp-microservices-webshop/README.md

 The source code is structured to conform with Clean Architecture, which resembles Domain Driven Design (DDD) so architects can have a better idea of how the actual code could be separated and structured in this type of scenario.

-Note that the focus here is not on any ancillary aspects like CI, deployment, IAC or those types of concerns, but those parts should be sufficiently catered by the included Serverless Framework configuration.
+Note that the focus here is not on any ancillary aspects like CI, deployment, IAC or those types of concerns, but such parts should be sufficiently catered by the included Serverless Framework configuration.

 ## Scenario